 Exams are given by computer at PSI Test Centers located throughout Georgia; in Jacksonville and Tallahassee, Florida; and Chattanooga, Tennessee.

 Georgia testing centers are located in:

 The Georgia Construction Industry Licensing Board – Division of Master and Journeyman Plumbers oversees the licensing.

-Applications for a plumbing license may be obtained online or from:
+Applications for a plumbing license may be completed online or obtained from:

 Georgia Construction Industry Licensing board Division of Master and Journeyman Plumbers 237 Coliseum Drive Macon, GA 31217

 Does My Georgia Plumbers License Work in Any Other State?

 No, Georgia does not have any reciprocity agreements for plumbers with any other states at this time.